 PRE-CURED VITRIMER MATRIX COMPOSITE-3 MINUTE IN MOLD CONSOLIDATION CYCLE

 The reversible nature of vitrimers enables covalent welding, molding, reshaping, and solution-based closed-loop recycling of fully cured materials.
 The chemistry is highly tunable to meet the thermomechanical requirements across industry segments.
 By way of example, Mallinda has formulated polymers with glass transition temperatures (Tgs) ranging from ~20 C - ~240 C.

-Mallinda's patented resin system eliminates the slow infusion and long curing cycles of today's resins; enabling compression-molding of products in just seconds for high-throughput, high-volume production of structural composites.
+Mallinda's patented Vitrimer resin platform eliminates the slow infusion and long curing cycles of today's resins; enabling compression-molding of products in just seconds for high-throughput, high-volume production of structural composites.
 In addition, our prepreg is pre-cured, shelf-stable, and requires no refrigeration for transport or storage.

 MEET THE TEAM

 Chris Kaffer is the CEO and Co-founder of Mallinda.
-He holds a PhD in Immuology from UC, Berkeley and an MBA from CU, Boulder.
-He has led the company’s funding and commercialization strategies raising over $2.5 million in non-dilutive funding to reduce technical and market risk; and $2 million in strategic capital from SABIC to scale commercial processes.
+He holds a Ph.D. in Immunology from UC, Berkeley, and an MBA from CU, Boulder.
+He has led the company’s funding and commercialization strategies raising over $2.5 million in non-dilutive funding to reduce technical and market risk, and $2 million in strategic capital from SABIC to scale commercial processes.